-It would seem like one of the most simple, straightforward routines in the book.
-But washing your face takes time and attention — and doing it the right way could make the difference between beaming skin and an acne breakout.
+It might seem simple, but washing your face takes time and attention.
+Doing it the right way could make the difference between beaming skin and an acne breakout.

 “Many believe that you need to only wash your face to remove makeup or when it looks dirty.
-In actuality, it’s recommended you wash your face twice daily,” says Dr. Jennifer Haley, a board-certified dermatologist from Scottsdale, Arizona.
+In actuality, it’s recommended you wash your face twice daily,” says Jennifer Haley, a board certified dermatologist from Scottsdale, Arizona.

 However, the amount of times you wash your face may be less important than how the job is done.

 Ready for a clean start?
-Follow these do’s and don’ts from dermatologists.
+Follow these face-washing steps from dermatologists.

 Makeup removal guaranteed

-- For clogged pores, try the double cleansing method.
-This two-step routine uses natural oil (i.e. castor, olive, sunflower) to remove the dirt of the day and then requires a mild face wash to help wash away the oil.
+For clogged pores, try the double cleansing method.
+This two-step routine uses natural oil (i.e., castor, olive, or sunflower) to remove dirt and then requires a mild face wash to help wash away the oil.

 No surprise: Facial cleansers, especially cleansing balms, are made for delicate skin.

 “There’s a tendency for people to look for ‘foaming’ ones, because they think if it doesn’t foam it’s not cleansing.
-But foaming can actually strip your skin of more natural oils,” says Dr. Erum Ilyas, a board-certified dermatologist from King of Prussia, Pennsylvania.
+But foaming can actually strip your skin of more natural oils,” says Erum Ilyas, a board certified dermatologist.

 Let’s dispel a myth: Pores aren’t doors.
 Hot water doesn’t open them, and cold water doesn’t shut them.